Emir-Acikgoz-50/datascience/portfolio/domain_knowledge/literature_research.md

 - Artificial Neural Networks
 - HWES

 Another side of my literature research, was techinally oriented.
-Sometimes i didn't know how to implement something in python, so documentation from the imported libraries like: Pandas<sup>[3]</sup> and sklearn<sup>[4]</sup>, made things relatively easy.
+Sometimes i didn't know how to implement something in python, so documentation from imported libraries like: Pandas<sup>[3]</sup> and sklearn<sup>[4]</sup>, were very helpful.

 Bibliography: